 - Table 7 To calculate a value in Table 7, a municipality's scores from Tables 1 through 6 are summed.
 The summed value determines the percentage of PF the municipality qualifies for in Table 7.
-Municipalities that qualify for PF meet the state's Affordability Criteria. - Green Tier Projects in municipalities that are Green Tier Legacy Communities are eligible for an additional 10% PF on top of the percentage determined by Table 7, with the caveat that no municipality can receive PF for more than 70% of total project costs.
-The municipality must have submitted their baseline report to the DNR Green Tier Program prior to the application deadline date.
-A minimum score of 60 points is required in order to qualify for the additional 10% PF. - Data Sources All tables will use the most recent data available around the start of the SFY.
+Municipalities that qualify for PF meet the state's Affordability Criteria. - Green Tier Projects in municipalities that are Green Tier Legacy Communities and qualify for PF are eligible for an additional 10% PF on top of the percentage determined by Table 7, with the caveat that no municipality can receive PF for more than 70% of total project costs.
+To be eligible for the additional 10% PF, members of Legacy Communities must have submitted their annual report to the DNR Green Tier Program by the March 31st established deadline, and that report must have passed the Green Tier Program review.
+For new members of Legacy Communities, the annual report must be submitted and must have passed Green Tier Program review before the CWFP application deadline. - Data Sources All tables will use the most recent data available around the start of the SFY.
 Go to the program website for more details and to access a spreadsheet containing the data used for the PF scores.
 Alternatively, a municipality may choose to pursue a custom tabulation as described in ch.
 NR 162, Wis.
 Adm.
 Code.